rainbow-me/rainbow/README.md

 6. Start the React Native webserver with `yarn start`.

+This will leave you with the webserver running and listening for changes.
+Open a new terminal and start the app in an emulator using the directions below.

 ### MacOS
 Install the required bundle and Pods with:

 ```shell
 yarn install-bundle && yarn install-pods
 ```

 Then, open `rainbow-wallet/ios/Rainbow.xcworkspace` in XCode, and run the project by clicking the play button.